dtinit/portability-articles/articles/photos2.md

 transfer via export and then separate upload.
 The [excellent support article](https://support.apple.com/en-us/HT208514) explains how to go to [privacy.apple.com](https://privacy.apple.com/) to transfer directly to Google Photos.

+The interoperability basis for this transfer is the use of [Data Transfer Project](https://github.com/google/data-transfer-project) servers.
+The DTP platform is an extensible Open Source platform for server-to-server data transfers specifically for user data as requested by users.

 ## What this solution can do

 Not only does this solution transfer your photos, it also preserves them in albums.